manboubird/activator-scalding/tutorial/src/index.md

 ## WordCount

-The `src/main/scala/scalding/WordCount.scala` script implements the well-known *Word Count* algorithm, which is popular as an easy-to-implement, "hello world!" program in Hadoop circles.
+Open Open <a href="#code/src/main/scala/scalding/WordCount.scala">WordCount.scala</a>, which implements the well-known *Word Count* algorithm, which is popular as an easy-to-implement, "hello world!" program in Hadoop circles.

 In Word Count, a corpus of documents is read, the contents are tokenized into words, and the total count for each word over the entire corpus is computed.
 The output is sorted by frequency descending.